capport-wg/api/draft-ietf-capport-api.md

 - A URI that a host's browser can present to a user to get out of captivity
 - An encrypted connection (TLS for both the API and portal URI)

+# Terminology {#terms}

+This document leverages the terminology and components described in {{I-D.ietf-capport-architecture}} and additionally  uses the following association:

+  - host: The host that intreacts with the captive portal API is typically some application running on the User Equipment that is connected to the Captive Network.
+  - Captive Portal API Server: The server exposing the API's defined in this document to the host.
+This is also referred to as the API server in this document.

 # Workflow

 The Captive Portal Architecture defines three steps of interaction between hosts and a Captive Portal service: